Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Several designs of Duke adjustable standing convertible desks are available.
 The review unit I tested was the Single Platform Adjustable Desk, but Duke offers a very similar Dual Platform Adjustable Desk too, so this review applies to both units.
 There’s also a VESA mount Duke unit, allowing you to bolt VESA-compatible monitors (one or two) to the main column.
 But with the Platform Adjustable Desk design, you can use a display screen with a pedestal or a laptop on the platform.

 The single platform can handle a laptop or display screen weighing up to 12 pounds, while the dual platform has a weight limit of 30 pounds.
+But, for a unit that can handle 150lbs+, check out our Fezibo standing desks.

 This is a DIY adjustable desk riser, meaning you can adjust the height of the column within a 17-inch range, from 26 inches to 43 inches.
 The keyboard section is attached to the main column, so it offers the same 17-inch range in height adjustment — as the column moves up and down, the keyboard platform moves in tandem.
-You can adjust the column/keyboard platform’s height through a lever powered with a gas cylinder, which makes it easy to move with one hand.
-In fact, it almost slides up and down too easily and fast the first few times you use it, until you’re familiar with how it feels.
+You can adjust the column/keyboard platform’s height through a lever powered by a gas cylinder, which makes it easy to move with one hand.
+In fact, it almost slides up and down too easily and fast the first few times you use it, that is until you’re familiar with how it feels.

 Adjusting the height of the upper platform is easy, as you’ll just loosen a couple of wing nuts, slide the platform up or down the main column, and retighten the wing nuts.
 The height of the upper column can be set independently of the keyboard platform (the two do not move in tandem).

-During my testing of the Duke on several different desks, I always could adjust the Duke to the point where it was comfortable to use, no matter the height of the desktop on which it’s sitting.
+During my testing of the Duke on several different desks, I always could adjust the Duke to the point where it was comfortable to use, no matter the height of the desktop on which it was sitting.
 The main column’s 17-inch adjustment range is plenty to make this unit fit the exact configuration most people will need.

-The single platform, designed to accommodate a laptop or a display screen with pedestal, measures 15 inches in width and 11 inches in depth.
+The single platform, designed to accommodate a laptop or a display screen with a pedestal, measures 15 inches in width and 11 inches in depth.
 To receive the full 11 inches of depth, you’ll need to slide the platform forward and away from the vertical column, as it wraps around the column in the default configuration (which leaves about 8.5 inches in depth).
 The same goes with the dual platform design, which must come forward to make use of the full 11 inches of depth.
 It has a 36-inch width measurement.

 Despite all of the adjustable features of the Duke unit, no aspect of it feels flimsy or loose.
 I was skeptical that it could be as sturdy as it was, considering its weight and the V-shaped pedestal base that looked too small, but there never was a wiggle or a wobble with the Duke during my testing.